 Electronic voting machines are used for voting in India.
 Do you know what an EVM machine is?
 When was it first used in India?
 How is voting done?
 Voting will start in the country in April 2024.
 Electronic voting machines remain much discussed regarding voting.
-EVM remains much discussed regarding voting.
-In India, an EVM machine is used to cast votes.
-Let us tell you when voting through EVM started in India and in which state it was used for the first time.
+It remains much discussed regarding voting.
+In India, this machine is used to cast votes.
+Let us tell you when voting through this machine started in India and in which state it was used for the first time.

 What is EVM?